 Walmart stores and Truckstops are the best options for keeping clean on a road trip.
 The restrooms are typically open all night, and you can borrow their sinks to brush your teeth and wash your face.

 Many truck stops have cheap showers too.
 After a few days in the car, you likely need to at least rinse off, and a cheap truck-stop shower is far more cost-effective than a hotel room.

 One pro tip is to bring some wet wipes, so if you are off on a state route or back road, you can keep your most sensitive bits clean if you don’t have access to a shower.

 Con: Not Very Family Friendly

-However, sleeping in the car is a great fit for solo travelers or even couples.
-The number of people riding in the car with you will help you decide whether sleeping in the car is a good fit.
+The number of people and the car’s size will help you decide whether sleeping in the car is a good fit.

-The freedom of sleeping in your car is unlike any I’ve ever experienced.
+The freedom of car camping is unlike any other.
 Imagine not being glued to an itinerary.
 Envision not having to get to that pre-booked room or campsite.
-Think about how it would feel to be able to stop wherever you want, and be able to change your plans at a moment’s notice.
-Imagine being free.
-And imagine not worrying about any no vacancy signs!
-Experiencing this freedom makes the small discomforts barely noticeable.
-This immense freedom comes with the small decision to forget about modern conventions and sleep in the car.
+Think about how it would feel to be able to stop wherever you want and be able to change your plans at a moment’s notice.

 Melanie launched Partners in Fire in 2017 to document her quest for financial independence with a mix of finance, fun, and solving the world’s problems.
 She’s self educated in personal finance and passionate about fighting systematic problems that prevent others from achieving their own financial goals.
 She also loves travel, anthropology, gaming and her cats.